faraz9x/mv-listing/README.md

 # Brief
 This is a basic movie listing app consuming TMDB API and using Redux, RTK, React Router, D3 Chart and other tools useful for building React apps.

+# Screens
+Home:
+On the top it has a slider which showcases every day's trending videos.
+Then we have the main movie listing, which by default fetches current week's trending movies On top of movie listing theres a search component which allows user to search for their desired movie However, the results are limited to only first page, as pagination isnt implemented

+Movie Details:
+When we tap on a movie banner or card, we are taken to movie details screen.
+Movie details screen shows movie info, overview and cast as well.
+At the bottom we have the Review/Rating component through which user can submit their ratings Once they submit a rating, the rating button goes away and their provided ratings are persister there using local storage and store values

+Stats:
+From the top right corner, we can use the chart link to go the stats screen.
+This screen basically holds two charts, one is Top 10 Rated movies according to vote average, and other one is Top Rated movies acccording to the vote count.

 # What could be be added or improved
 Could improve TMDB implementation with sorting and filters, Could improve D3 JS implementation